Clear casing made through transparent plastic molding, offering excellent visibility and precision for electronic enclosures.

 10. Burn Marks:

-Burn marks appear as black or dark spots on the surface of the part, typically caused by trapped air that overheats during injection or when the resin degrades due to excessive heat.
+Burn marks appear as black or dark spots on the surface of the transparent part, typically caused by trapped air that overheats during injection or when the resin degrades due to excessive heat.

 Solution: